lmaccherone/documentdb-mock/README.md

         test.done()

-Here's an example of testing a stored procedure being forceably timed out:
+Here's an example of testing a stored procedure being forceably timed out by DocumentDB and then restarted by you:

       testTimeout: (test) ->
         firstBatch = [